wonsunahn/CS1632_BeanCounter/README.md

     ```

     Note that there are a lot of beans in the first slot for some reason.
 There are also other defects lurking inside.
-Why wasn't plain JUnit testing
-able to find these bugs?
-Because JUnit testing is not exhaustive.
-As can be
-seen in the setUp() method, only a particular machine configuration is chosen
-for testing (5 slots, 3 beans, luck mode).
-Besides, we chose 42 as the seed
-for the Random number generator, but we could have gotten a different result if
-we chose a different seed.
-Here is where model checking and the Java Path
-Finder (JPF) comes in.
+We need JPF to find these bugs.

 ### Model Checking Using JUnit